awfrok/obsidian-plugin-bibtex-entry-view/README.md

-# Obsidian.md plugin bibtex entry view
+# bibtex entry view, a plugin for obsidian

 ## what is it